ShEconomy & Social Justice Awards

 Eligibility

-Eligible students must be enrolled as full-time students with a declared major and/or minor within the JHBC College and must be in good academic standing for the the current academic year.
-Students on academic probation are ineligible for this award.
-Additionally, previous recipients of any JHBC OAE Awards are not eligible to apply.
+Eligible students must also be full-time or part-time students who have declared a major and/or minor within the JHBC college, and must be in good academic standing during the AY 2025-2026.
+Applicants cannot be on probation to be eligible to apply.

 Essay